casper-wjs/a-simple-visualization/README.md

-# a-simple-visualization
+# a-simple-visualization of Singapore residents travelling overseas over a time series period
 Using matplotlib to create a chart after pulling and cleaning data

-I will be adding a juypter notebook file to this project